nkosi-tauro/contactlist/README.md

 ## :dart: About ##

 Welcome to the Rubiks Contact List!
-This is a simple contact list terminal application that I built using python.
-It allows the user to add, sort, delete and search for contacts.
+This is a simple contact list terminal application with basic CRUD functionality built using python.
+It allows the user to add, sort, edit, delete and search for contacts.
+There is no persistent storage yet, a dictionary is used to temporaliry store the contacts in Key(contact name) and Value(contact number) pairs.

-## :sparkles: Features ##

-:heavy_check_mark: CREATE ;\
-:heavy_check_mark: Feature 2;\
-:heavy_check_mark: Feature 3;

 ## :rocket: Technologies ##